 There are a high speed train (AVE) which run between Malaga, Granada, & Seville to Cordoba, and onto Madrid.
 Prices are double normal fares but the time saved is significant. since 2023 there have been low cost high speed trains.

 Often it is difficult to find your way around Spanish cities.
 Although Turismo offices will happily provide you with a detailed map, orientation can be difficult due to Spanish reluctance to use signposts.
 Also a lot of Spanish streets can have more than one name, which can lead to confusion.

 Food and Drink

 Spanish cuisine is of a high standard and very reasonable.
 One of the best ways to sample the cuisine is to have a succession of tapas (small snacks).
 Moving between bars and experimenting with different tapas is also an excellent way to socialise, as it is a popular pastime for the Spanish.
 Often bars and restaurants will have a range of tapas dishes on display at the counter and you can order by pointing.
-Typically a tapas will cost 1.50 - 2.50 euro unless you frequent the flashier establishments or order specialities.
+Typically a tapa in a tapas bar will cost 1.50 - 3.50 euro unless you frequent the flashier establishments or order specialities.